HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

 There are two other interesting inferences from this data.
 One might expect the `block` setting to have a significant impact on FCP, especially on mobile, but in practice the effect is not that large.
-That suggests that waiting for font assets is seldom the "long pole in the tent" for the webpage as a whole, though it would certainly be a major.
+That suggests that waiting for font assets is seldom the limiting factor for the webpage performance as a whole, though it would certainly be a major.
 The `auto` setting (which is also what you get if you don't specify it) looks a lot like `block`; though it's technically up to the browser, [the default seems to be blocking](https://nooshu.github.io/blog/2020/02/23/improving-perceived-performance-with-the-css-font-display-property/).

-Finally, the data do not support the use of the `fallback` setting, as there is no actual empirical performance gain compared with `swap`.
-Fortunately, it only is used by about 1% of pages.
+Finally, one justification for using `fallback` is to improve Last Content Paint times compared to `swap` (which is more likely to respect the designer's visual intent), but the data do not support this case; this performance metric is no better.
+Perhaps this is why the setting is not popular, used by only about 1% of pages.

 Google Fonts now recommends `swap` in its suggested integration code.
 If you're not using it now, adding it might be a way to improve performance, especially for users on slow connections.